-On a ton for ton basis, $NO_x$ reductions provide greater ozone benefits than VOC/ROG reductions.
-As such, the District recommends normalizing ozone precursors based on their ozone creation potential in units of Equivalent Oxides of Nitrogen ( $NO_xe$ ).
+On a ton for ton basis, NO_x reductions provide greater ozone benefits than VOC/ROG reductions.3 As such, the District recommends normalizing ozone precursors based on their ozone creation potential in units of Equivalent Oxides of Nitrogen (NO_x e).
 The conversion rate recommended by the Land Use and Transportation staff is as follows:

 Ozone Precursor Equivalent Oxides of Nitrogen

 1 NO x 1 NO x e

-1 VOC or ROG $\frac{1}{3}$ NO x e
+1 VOC or ROG $\frac{1}{7}$ NO x e

 Using the CalEEMod run from the previous step, determine which season (Winter or Summer) has higher total emissions.
-Utilizing the higher season, review the detailed output and convert the $NO_x$ and ROG from the mobile sector into $NO_x$ e.
-Divide the mobile ROG by three and add the resulting quotient to the mobile NOx.
-This is a project's mobile NOxe in lbs/day.
+Utilizing the higher season, review the detailed output and convert the NO_x and ROG from the mobile sector into NO_x e.
+Divide the mobile ROG by seven and add the resulting quotient to the mobile NO_x .
+This is a project's mobile NO_x e in lbs/day.
 Your reduction target will be a fixed percentage of this number (usually 15% or 35%, depending on the project's consideration in the SIP).
-Multiply the project's mobile NOxe by your target percent to establish the pounds per day the project must mitigate.
+Multiply the project's mobile NO_x e by your target percent to establish the pounds per day the project must mitigate.
 This is your reduction target.
-For example, a land development project considered in the SIP has unmitigated mobile sector emissions of 76 lbs/day of NOx and 72 lbs/day of ROG.
-The ozone creation potential of the unmitigated project's mobile sector would be 100 lbs/day of NOxe.
-As such, the project's mitigation target would be 15 lbs/day of NOxe.
+For example, a land development project considered in the SIP has unmitigated mobile sector emissions of 76 lbs/day of NO_x and 77 lbs/day of NO_x e.
+As such, the project's mitigation target would be 13.05 lbs/day of NO_x e.